wbsg-uni-mannheim/PyDI/PyDI/README.md

 ## Contact

 If you have questions or need help, please first consult the [PyDI Tutorial](/PyDI/tutorial/PyDI_Tutorial.ipynb), the [Wiki](/PyDI/wiki/), and the project documentation.
 For issues, feature requests, or contributions, please open a GitHub **Issue** or submit a **Pull Request**.
 For further information, please email the maintainers of the framework.

-## License

-The PyDI framework can be used under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).

 ## Acknowledgements